 WC122 Traffic Services Maintenance \$148,500 Increase to \$160,000 in 2021/22 with 5% annual increase from 2022-31.
 Annual uplift is to enhance the maintenance of traffic signs, road delineation marker posts, and pavement markings.
-There are identified condition issues across the local road network, these maintenance activities will improve condition and contribute positively to safety outcomes, especially for visitor drivers.
-WC124 Cycle Path Maintenance \$15,000 Increase to \$20,000 with 5% annual increase.
+There road network, these maintenance activities will improve condition and contribute positively to safety outcomes, especially WC124 Cycle Path Maintenance \$15,000 Increase to \$20,000 with 5% annual increase.
 Due to increasing length of cycle facilities in the district.